 Every now and then, I solve a problem that has irritated me over some time.
 Today is one of those times.

 Quoting my own answer to this problem on Stack Exchange’s Android Enthusiasts forum:

 SnooZy Charger takes care of this.
 The free app (as in beer and speech) lets you manage behavior during charger connection and disconnection.

 It requires no permissions, but does require you giving it device admin permissions.
-These permissions are only used for to control device locking, as verifiable in its source-code.
-From quickly going through the app’s source-code, it looks totally harmless and benign.
+These permissions are only used to control device locking, as verifiable in its source-code.
+From quickly going through the app’s source code, it looks totally harmless and benign.

-If the app does not behave as you want, make sure to go through the Settings.
+If the app doesn’t behave as you want, make sure to go through the Settings.
 For example, “Turn off screen only when locked” is enabled by default.
-This means that the app will not kick into effect if you have an on/off-button-press-lock delay or other related settings.
+This means that the app will not kick into effect if you’ve an on/off-button-press-lock delay or other related settings.

-It works perfectly for my on a wireless charging pad and with micro-USB cable using a LG Nexus 4 device.
+It works perfectly for me on a wireless charging pad and with micro-USB cable using a LG Nexus 4 device.
 I am very satisfied.

 The app is great, though the user interface could need more work.
 I found the settings very unclear and had to test each of them to find out what they did.
 I spent ten minutes with the app’s strings and sent off a pull-request to the developer.
 Another noteworthy issue is #3: the screen will turn off when disconnecting a charger even when there is an incoming call.
 Making it frustrating to interact with the touch-screen to answer the call.